hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 3.1 Existing Features

-- Users want to play a game that functions correctly and flows correctly The game works
+- Users want to play a game that functions correctly and flows correctly
+    - Feature:
+    The game works
+- Users want a pleasant visual experience, with easy readability
+    - Feature:
-- Users want a pleasant visual experience, with easy readability fonts have contrast to background, text box has full opacity, backgrounds are entertaining
+    Fonts have contrast to background, text box has full opacity, backgrounds are entertaining
 - Users want to be able to keep track of their score Score is tracked at bottom of both pages
 - Users want to be able to easily exit the game